Tymek Kucharczyk

-Tymoteusz Antoni "Tymek" Kucharczyk (born 27 February 2006) is a Polish racing driver who is contracted to compete in the 2025 Euroformula Open Championship with BVM Racing.
-Previously, he competed in the 2024 GB3 Championship, finishing third overall.
-He made his car racing debut in the 2022 F4 Spanish Championship with MP Motorsport, in which he also came third.
+Tymoteusz Antoni "Tymek" Kucharczyk (born 27 February 2006) is a Polish racing driver who last competed in the 2026 Indy NXT with HMD Motorsports.
+Previously, he competed in the 2025 Euroformula Open Championship, where he won the title, and the 2024 GB3 Championship, where he finished third overall.
+He made his car racing debut in the 2022 F4 Spanish Championship with MP Motorsport, in which he also finished in third.

 Career

 Karting

 Kucharczyk began karting at the age of five and began regularly taking part in races in Italy at the age of eight.
-In 2020 he joined Akademia ORLEN Team.
+In 2020, he joined Akademia ORLEN Team.

 Formula 4

 In October 2021, Kucharczyk won Richard Mille Young Talent Academy shootout and earned a seat in F4 Spanish Championship with MP Motorsport.

 On 30 April 2022, Kucharczyk made his Formula 4 debut at the Algarve International Circuit.
-He finished the season with a win and 12 podiums and came third in the drivers' championship.
+He finished the season with a win and twelve podiums and came third in the drivers' championship.

 GB3 Championship

 2023

 Kucharczyk would make his debut in the series with Douglas Motorsport for the 2023 GB3 Championship.
-He would finish the season in 7th.
+He would finish the season in seventh.

 2024

 For the 2024 season, Kucharczyk would switch to Hitech Pulse-Eight.
-He would have a much more impressive season during his second year, achieving 4 race wins and finishing 3rd overall.
+He would have a much more impressive season during his second year, achieving four race wins and finishing third overall.

 Formula Regional European Championship

-On September 12 2023, it was announced that Kucharczyk would debut in 2023 Formula Regional European Championship at Monza with the Saintéloc Racing team.
+On September 12, 2023, it was announced that Kucharczyk would debut in 2023 Formula Regional European Championship at Monza with the Saintéloc Racing team.